MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 Functional modules are described below:
 - **Secondary vault contract**: This module is a smart contract and deployed on each chain except the home chain.
 It participates in the cooperation with its peer **Secondary vault contract**s to implement **Control asset move**, This module has at least the following private operations that work locally on its chain: collect_reward(...) and move_staking_asset(...)
 - **Master vault contract**: This module is a smart contract, has global operations, in addition to the local operations inherited from **Secondary vault contract**, and is deployed on one and only one of the chains, called **Home chain**, where it takes the role of **Secondary vault contract**, as well as the the unique role of the master vault operating **LP token contract**.
-- **LP token contract**: This module manages the LP token balances of **User**s, which represents the their proportional share of the total assets of the system.
-Their share comprises of their deposited assets plus automatic compounding. *It is a deliberate design decision that the LP token only exists on **Home chain**.*
+- **LP token contract**: This module manages the LP token balances of **User**s, which represents their proportional share of the total assets of the system.
 - **User wallet**: This is a blockchain wallet and identifies a **User**. **User**'s actions; like deposit, withdraw, and harvest; are authenticated/authorized with this wallet.
 - **Vault account**: It is the blockchain account of, and controlled by, **Secondary vault contract** and used to store temporary assets, like funds pending staking.
 - **Treasury wallet**: This is a blockchain wallet, and a place to store and retrieve system revenues, like fees.
 It will be better if it is not owned by a human, but be the account of a smart contract that only obeys vault contracts, for better decentralization.
 It is deployed on all chains.
 - **Staking optimizer**: This is an off-chain module that can invoke **Master vault contract**.
 This module is globally unique, calculates optimal **assetMovePlan**s, and lets the master vault to execute the plans (in cooperation with secondary vaults). *It is an important design decision that the assetMovePlan is calculated off-chain, thus leading to transparency and security debates, for the sake of gas- and time- savings:*
     - Transparency debate: **User**s will not be able to track why the system chose particular **assetMovePlan**s technically.
-    - Security debate: If the calculation of **assetMovePlan** is hacked or compromised, then the system will make a less-optimal staking manuever.
+    - Security debate: If the calculation of **assetMovePlan** is hacked or compromised, then the system will make a less-optimal staking maneuver.
     - Justification: Only the second of the following concerns becomes less transparent, leading to both un-assured best profitability and assured huge gas- and time- savings.
         - how much of what assets from which pool to which pool, is the move about
         - whether all the asset moves are securely and/or reasonably/optimally chosen